 Sleep is vital to your overall health.
 Studies show that getting enough sleep might be as crucial as diet and exercise are to losing weight.

 For the brain, sleep is like nutrition.
-Getting inadequate sleep may result in metabolic dysregulation that contributes to weight gain by altering the time of meal intake, impairing glucose tolerance and insulin sensitivity (5).
+Getting inadequate sleep may be associated with metabolic dysregulation that contributes to weight gain by altering the time of meal intake, impairing glucose tolerance and insulin sensitivity (5).

 Sleep affects hormones that regulate the feeling of hunger and satiety.
 In individuals who are sleep deprived, ghrelin levels were elevated and leptin levels reduced.
 The dysregulation of ghrelin and leptin may result in increased appetite and a reduced feeling of satiety (7).
-So, ensure you sleep at 7 hours every night.
+In other words, you’ll be more hungry which could lead you to overeat.
+So, ensure you sleep at least 7 hours every night.

 Eat More Fiber